-Sarita Ahuja is NFG’s Director of Organizational Development.
+Sarita Ahuja is NFG’s Vice President of Operations.
+She joined NFG in April 2016.
 For over 20 years, Sarita has worked at the intersection of philanthropy and diverse communities engaged in social justice work.
 Sarita’s background includes past positions with The San Francisco Foundation, The California Endowment, The Ford Foundation and Asian Law Caucus; and providing consulting expertise to foundations, affinity groups and other nonprofits.
 Her skills include fundraising, program design, grantmaking, research and evaluation, and organizational development.
 She is currently the Board Chair of RYSE Youth Center and has served on the boards of the Bay Area Immigrant Rights Coalition, Narika and the California Vipassana Center.
 Sarita holds an MA in Public Affairs from the University of Minnesota and a BA in Political Science from Northwestern University.

-LaTosha Brown is an award-winning community organizer, philanthropic consultant, advisor, political strategist and professional jazz singer with over twenty years of experience working in the non-profit and philanthropy sectors on a wide variety of issues related to social justice, economic development, leadership development, wealth creation, and civil rights.
+LaTosha Brown joined NFG in October 2014 as the Project Director of Grantmakers for Southern Progress.
+She is an award-winning community organizer, philanthropic consultant, advisor, political strategist and professional jazz singer with over twenty years of experience working in the non-profit and philanthropy sectors on a wide variety of issues related to social justice, economic development, leadership development, wealth creation, and civil rights.

 She is the founder of TruthSpeaks Consulting, Inc., a philanthropy advisory consulting business based in Atlanta, GA.
 She has worked as a consultant and advisor for individual donors, various public foundations and private donors.
 She is a founding member of the Rockefeller Philanthropy Advisors’ Gulf Coast Fund for Community Renewal and Ecological Health and also served as fund’s first Executive Director.
 Under her leadership the Gulf Coast Fund gained national recognition, created strategic national partnerships and distributed over $2.5 million in re-granting dollars for community and coastal organizations in the gulf coast region.